 Overview

-Each pillar has been adapted specifically for the realities of entrepreneurship, helping you understand how your personal well-being directly impacts your business success.
-Throughout the program, you will gain practical, evidence-backed tools you can immediately apply.
-These strategies support clearer decision-making, healthier habits, and a more sustainable business.
+Each pillar has been intentionally adapted for the realities of entrepreneurship, helping you understand how your personal capacity directly impacts your business outcomes.
+Throughout the program, you’ll gain practical, evidence-backed tools you can apply immediately—supporting clearer decision-making, healthier habits, stronger boundaries, and a business that works with you, not against you.

 Topics that we’ll cover in this course include: